Insurance

 Why Homeowners Insurance Matters in 2025

-According to the Insurance Information Institute, the average annual premium for homeowners insurance in the US is $1,428, but rates vary dramatically by state, coverage, and risk factors.
+According to the Insurance Information Institute, the average annual premium for homeowners insurance in the US is $1,428, but rates vary dramatically by state (Florida: $2,600+, Hawaii: $500), coverage type (HO-3, HO-5), and risk factors.
+This guide shows you how to get cheap homeowners insurance quotes, compare top companies like State Farm and Allstate, and maximize your coverage while minimizing costs.

 Home insurance policy, pen, and house keys on desk